querkmachine/beeps.website/src/blog/2017-06-03-barbecue-pork-shoulder.md

 Grilling it seemed to be the internet’s recommended cooking method, but I don’t have a barbecue (or indeed any outdoor space to put one) or one of those cool griddle pans, so I resorted to what I *do* have—a second-hand Lean Mean, Fat Reducing Grilling Machine.

 {% figure caption="My kitchen is very orange.
-Sorry about that." %} {% responsiveImage "./src/images/pork-shoulder.jpg", "Some saucy pork shoulders on a plate." %} {% endfigure %}
+Sorry about that." %} {% image "/images/pork-shoulder.jpg", "Some saucy pork shoulders on a plate." %} {% endfigure %}

 ## What I gone and made